- What is Christianity?

 - Get a Bible or New Testament and start reading John’s Gospel.
-(If you do not have a Bible they are available on the Internet)
+This will tell you more about the life of Jesus.

-- Look for changes in your life over the next days and weeks.
-Sometimes coming to Jesus can be a great emotional experience, for others the emotional aspect is much less dramatic.
-However, the really important sign that God is at work in your life are those changes for the better that start to show.
-These changes may include: more peace, more joy, more love, better relationships, power to overcome some sin in your life which has always been too strong for you to defeat, or something else.
+- Becoming a Christian is a life-changing decision.
+However, it’s worth noting that for some people, coming to Jesus can be a great emotional experience, and for others the emotional aspect is much less dramatic.
+But there will be some really important signs that God is at work in your life.
+These changes may include: more peace, more joy, more love, and a sense of security in life, better relationships, and power to overcome sin in your life which you have struggled with in the past.
+Don’t give yourself a hard time for not being perfect and still messing up from time to time.
 Thank God often for his goodness to you.

-If you live in Oxford then you might want to join one of our Alpha courses for people exploring the Christian faith.
+If you live in Oxford then you might want to join an Alpha course for people exploring the Christian faith.